Are There Supposed to be Holes in a Kayak? (Scupper Plugs)

 So, what’s the deal with the holes in the bottom of your kayak?
 Are those even supposed to be there?
 Well, never fear, they are supposed to be there, and they are called scupper plugs.

-If you want to learn more about why there are holes in the bottom of your kayak, keep reading!
+If you’re a paddler and want to learn more about why there are drainage holes in the bottom of your kayak, keep reading!

 What Are Scupper Holes?